-Authentic Champagne is sparkling wine that is produced (grown, fermented, and bottled) exclusively in the eponymous Champagne region, in the north of France.
-The Champagne region is centred around three main towns, namely Reims, Épernay, and Aÿ.
+Champagne, by definition, is a sparkling wine produced (grown, fermented, and bottled) exclusively in the eponymous Champagne region in the north of France.
+The Champagne region is centered around three main towns, namely Reims, Épernay, and Aÿ.

 To earn the right to call itself Champagne, a bottle of bubbly must also meet the Appellation d’Origine Controlée or AOC standards.